 $568.75 in-state $568.75 out-of-state per credit hour (additional fees apply)

 The University of South Carolina's 100% online MSN in Nursing Administration is designed to prepare nurses at the graduate level to manage the delivery of nursing and health care services across the spectrum of health care.
 You will delve deep into practical coursework, such as Facilitative Processes for Organizational Leadership, Financing Health Care, and Research Methods for Nursing.

 This online degree program offers:

-- learn the conceptual basis for family and community health nursing
+- learn the conceptual basis for for the practice of nursing leadership in healthcare systems

-- learn organizational and management theories emphasizing budgeting, strategic planning, and organizational development
+- learn organizational and management principles emphasizing budgeting, strategic planning, and organizational development

-- prepare for national certification in nursing administration
+- preparation for national certification in nursing administration

 The Masters of Science in Nursing Administration has two leadership courses that require field study hours.
 These hours can be performed with a leadership mentor at your place of employment if your employer approves.
 During your completion of your field study hours, you will work with a leader to complete organizational leadership projects.
 In the first course, the project focus will be human resources and during the second course the focus can be selected from the following concepts: efficiency, quality, or patient outcomes.

 Students must choose one of the following courses: NURS 717, BIO 700, or EDRM 710 and one of the following courses: NURS 791 or NURS 799.